The SMA Trust & SMA Support UKs' Research Support

-SMA UK inherits a fantastic legacy of £5 million donated to research projects as well as a continuing commitment to work with the SMA community to campaign for access to treatments that have been proven effective in clinical trials.
-Our current focus is nusinersen.
-Read more
+SMA UK inherits a fantastic legacy of £5 million donated to research projects as well as a continuing commitment to work with the SMA community campaigning for access to treatments that have been proven effective in clinical trials.

 Our Research Correspondents

-Dr James Sleigh, our Scientific Research Correspondent, and Dr Alex Murphy, our Clinical Care Research Correspondent, will continue to as part of SMA UK to keep the SMA community up-to-date with latest news about treatment developments and management research.
+SMA Support UK's Dr James Sleigh, Scientific Research Correspondent, and Dr Alex Murphy, Clinical Care Research Correspondent, will continue to as part of SMA UK to keep the SMA community up-to-date with latest news about treatment developments and management research.
 Keep informed by signing up for our mailings.

 Input to Research

-SMA researchers often ask our support services team for insights into the impact of SMA on people's daily lives.
+SMA researchers often ask our Support Services Team for insights into the impact of SMA on people's daily lives.
 We also enable opportunities for people's own voices to be heard directly via surveys and consultations posted on our research noticeboard as well as in our monthly e-newsletter and on social media.
 SMA UK will continue to do this.

 The UK SMA Patient Registry

 SMA Support UK help to fund this important database that links children and adults who have SMA with researchers conducting studies including clinical trials of new drugs and treatments.
 Find out more.